 Machine learning is the field of study that provides the ability of computers to learn without being explicitly programmed.

-Spre deosebire de articolele în care s-au prezentat conceptul de Single Agent, unde cel mai utilizat algoritm a fost MTCS, se poate observa în Tabelul 1, că pentru Multi Agents cel mai preferat algoritm a fost RL, dar și forme derivate ale acestuiaDiscussions

-Pe viitor se dorește continuarea acestui articol științific, prin implementarea unui agent inteligent într-un joc de curse de mașini, la un nivel ridicat.
-Jocul respectiv poate să fie unul existent, sau poate să fie creat de la zero.
-Din punct de vedere al algoritmului, se va utiliza RL, scopul agentului fiind să simuleze o mașină autonomă în diferite situații.

-Concluzie
+Discussions

+This experiment also shows that if the route in which the kart is to be learned is known, the use of prediction algorithms is more optimal.
+On the other hand, if the route is not known, or if it is changed or generated randomly, it is preferable to use reinforcement learning algorithms.

+In the future, the complexity of the experiment can be continued in several directions.
+One direction would be to switch from a single agent to a multi-agent mode and observe how they interact with each other.
+Another direction would be to use several circuit tours, and to observe the differences in time and route between them.
+One last direction could be to increase the complexity of the circuit and change it in a random way, and to observe how the agent adapts to the change.

+Conclusion

 In this paper, we want to automate the learning process of an agent in a virtual environment. for this, two experiments were performed, and the results showed that for this case the most recommended is the supervised machine learning approach.

-Referințe
+Reference

 [1] L. Padgham and M. Winikoff, Developing Intelligent Agent Systems: A Practical Guide, 1st ed.
 Wiley, 2004. doi: 10.1002/0470861223.